s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown+sidenotes.md

 - `image/png`
 - `image/jpeg`

-While these types allow some amount of specifity, they fall short of describing their content especially in cases where formats overlap: Source code for example is often distributed in `.tar.gz` archive files (directory-trees that are first bundled into an `application/x-tar` archive, and then compressed into an `application/gzip` archive).
+While these types allow some amount of specificity, they fall short of describing their content especially in cases where formats overlap: Source code for example is often distributed in `.tar.gz` archive files (directory-trees that are first bundled into an `application/x-tar` archive, and then compressed into an `application/gzip` archive).
 Using either of these two types is respectively incorrect or insufficient information to properly treat and extract the contained data.